Is It Possible to Get a Slight Reduction and Add a Small Implant to Get Upper Pole Fullness?

 Implants with mastopexy are reasonable choice for the smaller breast

 Implants with mastopexy are reasonable with smaller ptotic breasts with upper pole flatness.
-While this tehnique can be used with large breasts, the heavy weight of a large breast makes a recurrent deformity or "waterfall" deformity from descent of the breast tissue over the implant a potential long-term problem.
-In the large breast with flat upper pole, I recommend a superior pedicle breast reduction similar to that of the vertical mammaplasty as described by Lejour.
-Depending on your breast size and shape desires options to consider include that of a small implant versus a superior pedicel reduction mammaplasty.
+While this technique can be used with large breasts, the heavy weight of a large breast makes a recurrent deformity or "waterfall" deformity from descent of the breast tissue over the implant a potential long-term problem.
+In the large breast with flat upper pole, I recommend a superior pedicle breast reduction similar to that of the vertical mammoplasty as described by Lejour.
+Depending on your breast size and shape desires options to consider include that of a small implant versus a superior pedicel reduction mammoplasty.